nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics-with-augur/01-introduction.md

 * `augur export`
 * `augur validate`

-More information about each command is available on the [Bioinformatic Commands page](commands).
+More information about each command is available via [read-the-docs [external link]](https://nextstrain-augur.readthedocs.io/).

 ## Exploring the commands